How to Talk About Your Weaknesses at a Job Interview

 One of the most dreaded questions asked during an interview should actually be one of the easiest to answer, “What are your greatest weaknesses?”
-Do you know how to talk about your weaknesses in a job interview?
+Do you know how to talk about your weaknesses at a job interview?

 It Takes Courage to Talk About Your WeaknessesWith a bit of information and preparation you may be able to dive into your weak spots during the meeting to portray your honesty and determination to an employer.
-Now obviously everyone has failings of some sort, so to act like you don't have one would be ridiculous and could tarnish your credibility.
+Now obviously everyone has failings of some sort, so to act like you don't would be ridiculous and could tarnish your credibility.

 Career Help Library >

 A Plan to Talk About Your WeaknessesAs you sit down for a job interview, fully prepared to answer anything and everything related to the job, company, and yourself, you are hoping to make a positive and lasting impression on the hiring manager.
 A question about your failings is surely not one that you will be able to answer comfortably.
 Many applicants feel that when they are asked a questions like this, it is a trap; the manager must want to see if they will crack under pressure.
 While that may be one tactic employed by asking this question that is not its primary purpose.
-How to talk about your weaknesses in a job interview is important because your failings can be turned around to become a strength.
+How to talk about your weaknesses at a job interview is important because your failings can be turned around to become a strength.

 For years there had been advice for answering this difficult question, that being when you were put on the spot it was suggested that you respond with a vague but positive answer.
 For example, stating that you are a perfectionist, or you work too hard seems conceited and false.